Practical Rx Training - London 6-7 October 2015 Book now!

 Delay

-To show the Delay method in action, we create a sequence of values one second apart and timestamp them.
+To show the Delay method in action, this example creates a sequence of values one second apart and timestamps them.
 This will show that it is not the subscription that is being delayed, but the actual forwarding of the notifications to our final subscriber.

 .Take(5)